 There is no vaccine for blastomycosis.
 The only way to prevent infection is to keep your cat indoors, especially if you live in endemic areas.

 Reduce your cat’s risks of developing immune-suppressing diseases such as FeLV and FIV with vaccinations.

-Desex all cats to reduce roaming.
+Desex all cats to reduce the incidence of roaming.